BarryDigby/MA5112/week1/README.md

 ## Packing environments in containers

 Using `Docker`, we will use a minimal image from `nf-core` that comes pre-packaged with `conda`.
-The idea here is to create a minimal container holding our `week1` environment for portable execution.
+The idea here is to create a container holding our `week1` environment for portable execution.

 - Go to Docker Hub and create a repository called `week1`